-This post contains affiliate links, which means that if you make a purchase through my link, I receive a small commission at no additional cost to you.
-Read about our affiliate policy here.
+This post contains affiliate links.
+If you make a purchase through one of these links, I will receive a small commission at no extra cost to you.
+Read my affiliate policy here.

 The Gifts Symbolized Christ’s IdentityEach of the gifts offered by the wise men was symbolic of Jesus’ identity and mission.
 Gold was a kingly gift, representing His lineal right to the Jewish throne as a descendant of David.
 Frankincense is an incense burned during sacrificial offerings at the temple.
 It was said to represent the prayers of the people ascending to Heaven, and indicated the Magi’s belief in his Godhood.
 Myrrh is an embalming oil, which represents both Christ’s mortality and the promise that He would eventually die so that we could all receive eternal life.
 When God gives us good gifts, He also personalizes them to our unique interests, talents, and life circumstances.
 As we look for gifts for our loved ones at Christmastime, we can look for gifts that represent their own identity and life mission.
 Taking an interest in their interests and their lives will mean as much—or more—than the gift itself and will help your family and friends feel loved and supported.
 If you’re looking for a little inspiration, here are some gift guides I’ve put together that are tailored to specific interests.
 (Obviously, these don’t cover everybody.
 It’s just the interests I happen to know something about… ?)

 The Wise Men Gave Gifts of ValueGold, frankincense, and myrhh are anything but throwaway gifts.
 They were incredibly valuable—in fact, the frankincense and myrhh may have been worth more in gold than the gold itself was.
 These were clearly not throwaway gifts.
 Imagine how a humble carpenter and his young wife would have felt seeing these gifts in their living room.
 The blessing that would have been is almost unimaginable.
 Additionally, the gifts were useful: gold could be used for supporting their family, and both frankincense and myrrh have a variety of medicinal uses.
 Here are some easy ways to give gifts of value this Christmas:

 - Opt for gifts that are made with care and quality materials over gifts that are going to fall apart after one or two uses.
 This has the added benefit of paying respect to the earth, one of God’s greatest gifts to His children.